[Webinar] Docs-as-code without the complexity.→ Save your seat

 So let's further discuss both for an in-depth understanding.

-Synchronous communication implies real-time communication between two or more people.
-It could be a physical interaction as well as a computer-facilitated discussion.
-All of the below fall into this category:
+Synchronous communication means real-time interaction between two or more people.
+It can be either a face-to-face exchange or a computer-facilitated discussion.
+Everything listed below falls into this category:

 ☕ a face-to-face meeting with a colleague,